How to build and launch a successful consumer mobile app: Step 2 – get your first 1,000 users

 Social Ads

-Targeting: The way platforms like Meta and TikTok target users has become increasingly powerful through machine learning.
-In the past, you needed extremely precise interest-based audiences to succeed.
-Now, the advantage comes from creative quality, and targeting is less critical.
+Targeting: In the past, you needed extremely precise interest-based audiences to succeed.
+Now, the advantage comes from your ad creative, and targeting is less critical.
 Start with broad targeting (age + gender + location) and let the algorithm find your audience.

-Creatives: Your creative is the biggest driver of performance.
+Creatives: Your ad creative is the biggest driver of performance.
 Use tools like the Facebook Ad Library, TikTok Ad Library, and the Google Ad Transparency Center to see what similar apps in your space are running.
 This helps you identify patterns in creatives that already work (problem-focused hooks, demonstration videos, testimonials) and create your own versions.
 Plan to test 20–30 creative variations in your first month.
 The best performing ads often look native to the platform: iPhone recordings, user testimonials, screen recordings with voiceover.
-Free or cheap tools like CapCut or Canva can handle most creative production.
+You can use free or cheap tools like CapCut or Canva to handle most creative production.

 Search Ads

-Search ads are fundamentally different from social ads because you're capturing intent.
-If someone is actively searching for "meditation app" or "meal planning app," they already know they have a problem and are looking for a solution.
+Search ads are fundamentally different from social ads because you're capturing search intent.
 Search ads work best when you've already validated demand through ASO: if people are finding you organically through search, paid search can amplify that traffic.

 Google Ads can drive downloads through multiple formats: search ads that appear on Google, YouTube ads, and display ads across Google's network.
-Google Search ads work similarly to ASA, where you're bidding on keywords related to your app's function or category.
-YouTube ads can be powerful for apps that need explanation or demonstration, though they require video creative production.
+Google Search Ads work similarly to ASA, where you're bidding on keywords related to your app's function or category.
 Display ads offer the broadest reach but often deliver lower-quality users who stumbled upon your ad rather than actively seeking a solution.

 Search ads tend to have better conversion rates than social ads because of intent, but the volume is lower.
 You can only reach people who are actively searching, which limits your scale.
 Most apps use search ads as part of their mix but don't rely on them as their primary growth channel.